saleor/saleor-docs/docs/dashboard/app-templates-gallery.md

 We created App Templates Gallery so you can:

-- Browse a library of templates brought by Saleor team and featured from community
+- Browse a library of templates built by Saleor team or the community
-- Quickly as possible deploy it automatically to Vercel (other clouds will be supported in the future)
+- Deploy them to Vercel (or other future providers) as quickly as possible
-- Automatically install deployed app to your Dashboard
+- Automatically install the deployed app in your Dashboard

 # How self-deployment works

-Here is a simplified diagram how it works
+Here is a simplified diagram of how it works:

 ```mermaid
 sequenceDiagram